Clarkszw/TrackMan-Data-Engineering-Challenge/Code/README.md

 # Code Challenge

 For this task, I will determine the relationships between database tables as described across a series of configuration files in JSON.
+Details of the challenge can be found [here](http://codechallenge.trackmandata.com/).

-### Demo in Jupyter Notebook
+## Demo in Jupyter Notebook

 [Table Dependencies Graph](./Table_Dependencies_Graph.ipynb)

-### Module in Python
+## Module in Python

 [dependencies_graph](./dependencies_graph.py)

-### Unit test by Pytest
+## Unit test by Pytest

 [test_dependenciies_graph.py](./test_dependencies_graph.py)